Education: Schools & Universities

 • Read the admissions requirements carefully and submit all the documents required.
 Some schools require several components to the application and will not begin to process until all are submitted.
 Check to ensure your child’s current school has completed references, sent reports, etc., as the new school may not accept copies you provide and may not process the application until it is complete.
 Don’t ‘hide’ anything about your child’s academic or learning history.
 If the prospective school suspects something, this may delay the process

 • If testing is involved and you are applying from abroad, ask whether your child can be tested in the familiar environment of the place you now live.
-This may require the assistance of the present school, an embassy or bonafide educational consultant.
+This may require the assistance of the present school, an embassy, The British Council, or bonafide educational consultant.
 If an interview with your child is required, think about how and when you will be able to do that.
 Consider about how your child will present at an interview, particularly if travelling a long distance to do this.
 Many international schools accustomed to expatriate families who are relocating will not require interviews

 • Have a back-up plan.
 You may not need to apply for more than one school at first, but if that does not work for whatever reason, be prepared.
 This is particularly important if those schools require documents from your present school; too often applications are delayed because key staff are on holiday and reports and references are not sent